timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 image: boys-at-beach.jpg
 ---

-Throughout my life, tragedy has been kept at a comfortable distance.
-Amidst the pandemic in 2020, however, my were eyes opened as a friend my age was diagnosed with ALS and a hero of mine <a class="text-yellow-500" href="https://www.challies.com/articles/my-son-my-dear-son-has-gone-to-be-with-the-lord/">unexplainably lost his 20 year old son</a>.
+Throughout my life, tragedy has kept a comfortable distance away.
+Amidst the pandemic in 2020, however, my eyes were opened as a friend my age was diagnosed with ALS and a hero in the faith <a class="text-yellow-500" href="https://www.challies.com/articles/my-son-my-dear-son-has-gone-to-be-with-the-lord/">unexplainably lost his 20 year old son</a>.
 Suddenly, it was easy to envision how suffering could intrude in my life too.

 Theologically, I understood the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the comfortable perspective as an outsider looking in.
 I knew I wasn’t immune to the realities of a fallen world.
 Jesus said so in John 16:33, “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But <span class="text-yellow-500">take heart</span>; I have overcome the world.”